 2. Pre-Upgrade Checks

-- Back up the database, files, media, and configuration.
+- Back up everything: database, files, media, and configuration

-- Verify that every custom module is compatible with 2.4.8.
+- Check that every custom and third-party module works with 2.4.8

 3. Git Workflow